Survey Software / Types of survey

 SMS Surveys

-They’re designed to be short, quick, and easy to answer – and are usually limited to a few questions or a rating scale.
+SMS surveys collect feedback by sending questions directly to participants’ mobile phones via text message.
+They are short, quick, and easy to answer, usually limited to a few questions or a rating scale.

 Pros